020-020 MetaServer Import – Import from Folder

 The output would be 2 PDFs with the the 1st PDF containing 3 pages and the 2nd PDF 4 pages.

-Also, some MFP devices (we’ve experienced it with some MFPs from Konica-Minolta) write PDF files gradually in the destination folder and don’t always lock them while being written.
+Some MFP devices (we’ve experienced it with some MFPs from Konica-Minolta) write PDF files gradually in the destination folder and don’t always lock them while being written.
 This can generate a corrupt PDF file and cause errors.
-In that case, by setting a delay before importing the file with the “Create a document [x] seconds after file creation” setting, the MFP can correctly finish the PDF file.
+In that case, by setting a delay before importing the file with the “Create a document [x] seconds after last file’s original creation date-time” setting, the MFP can correctly finish the PDF file.

 01 – Log file names: enable this option if you want to create a log for each imported document.
 You can specify the location by browsing to a folder or entering a path manually.
 If the path does not already exist, it will be created automatically.